LWFlouisa/WeaverNewsletter/_posts/2022-05-28-revampedidealogy.md

 To be clear this is for my next novel.
 I generally find anything more than a mini state abhorant.

+Note that my real idealogy is "Green Bartering".

 ---

 Leaders take on the figure of a bonevolent "Mother" figure.